 Then I had one of those moments, when you suddenly realise something.
 ONE – I didn’t know how to get heard and TWO – I needed to learn to interrupt.

 Problem is I didn’t know how.
 I wasn’t taught how to interrupt as a child, in fact I learned it was rude.
 I was taught to listen.
-As a result, I’ve built up a lot of listening skills over the years and this has been very useful.
-I’m probably severely overqualified in listening and understanding people.
+As a result, I’ve built up deep listening skills over the years and this has been very useful.

 How to get heard?